 For a lot of parents, the combination of homeschooling and teleworking is a heavy burden.
 We all love our kids, but we’re also obliged to work from home, a next to impossible balancing act.

-This is the first time I am making such a personal visual story, but this side also needs to be shown.
 I’m fully aware we’re part of the lucky few.
-We have a fast internet connection, the kids have a computer and tablet to do schoolwork, play games and make video-calls to their grandparents and friends.
-We live in a large house in Brussels (Belgium) with a large garden, surrounded by trees.
+We have a fast internet connection, the kids have a computer, tablet and smartphone to do schoolwork, play games and make video-calls to their grandparents and friends.
 But we still face a daily struggle to be a good parent and employee, even with the resources we have at our disposal.
 Millions of families around the world are not that lucky, I can only imagine what they are going through.

 The lockdown went towards the exit and a new normal was imposed.
 A year and a couple of lockdowns and covid-19 waves later the memory of a pre-corona era faded like a yellowed picture from a dusty family photo album.